openstack/glance/doc/source/glossary.rst

    token

-      An alpha-numeric string of text used to access OpenStack APIs and resources.
+      An alphanumeric string of text used to access OpenStack APIs and resources.

    token services